atkaridarshan04/Nginx-ReverseProxy-Demo/README.md

   sudo vi /var/www/html/index.nginx-debian.html
   ```

 - Ensure that the self-signed certificates are used only in testing or development environments.
-In production, always use valid SSL certificates from trusted certificate authorities.

 ---